Problems / Complications

 - Nausea- You need to take soothing antacids such as Pepto-Bismol

-- Discomfort- Use prescribed pain pills, liquid Tylenol or Motrin, and a heating pad on the affected area.
+- Discomfort- Use prescribed pain pills, liquid Tylenol, and a heating pad on the affected area.

 - Ulcers- can occur in the pouch and cause a sharp pain with liquids or solids from one week and on after your surgery.
 Should such symptoms develop, call your surgeon and start antacids such as Pepto-Bismol, Maalox, or Mylanta right away.